nexiality/documentation/commands/webalert/storeText(var).md

 ### Description
 This command stores the text of the alert dialog to variable denoted by `var`.
-If no alert dialog is found, or retrieval of dialog text is not possible, this command will FAIL.
+If no alert dialog is found or if the current dialog contains no text, the specified `var` will subsequently be removed to prevent any data taining from previous use.
+In either way, this command will always return as PASS.

 ### Parameters